An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Introduction

 \section{Introduction}

 Radiation plays an important role in thermal radiative transfer in inertial confinement fusion.
-Thermal radiative transfer is an intrinsic component of coupled radiation-hydrodynamic problems \cite{semi2008Ryan}.
-The radiative transfer equations (RTE) are always adopted to describe the energy exchange between different materials in the system.
+Thermal radiative transfer is an intrinsic component of coupled radiation-hydrodynamic problems \cite{semi2008Ryan}, and the radiative transfer equations (RTE) are adopted to describe the energy exchange between different materials in the system.
 However, this system is of high dimensionality.
-Precisely, the independent variables are position, angle, frequency and time, which depend on a seven-dimensional phase space and lead to expensive computational complicity \cite{implicit2016Laboure}.
-Moreover, the radiation travels at the speed of light and has very restrictive limit on the time-step size for the time-explicit schemes, or the implicit schemes are required.
-Therefore, solving the RTE system numerically is a challenging problem \cite{sun2015asymptotic1}.
+Generally, there are all together seven independent variables in the system, such as the position in the physical space, angle in the phase space, frequency and time, which will lead to high computational cost \cite{implicit2016Laboure}.
+At the same time, the radiation travels at the speed of light, which imposes a quite restrictive limit on the time-step size.
+Solving the RTE system numerically is a challenging problem \cite{sun2015asymptotic1}.